The Misfits (2021 film)

 The Misfits is a 2021 American heist action film directed by Renny Harlin and written by Robert Henny and Kurt Wimmer.
-The film stars Pierce Brosnan, Rami Jaber, Hermione Corfield, Jamie Chung, Mike Angelo, Tim Roth, Nick Cannon, and Qais Qandil.
+The film stars Pierce Brosnan, Rami Jaber, Hermione Corfield, Jamie Chung, Mike Angelo, Tim Roth, Nick Cannon and Qais Qandil.

 It was released in South Korea on June 3, 2021, and was released in the United States on June 11, 2021, by The Avenue Entertainment.
 The film received negative reviews, receiving three nominations at the 42nd Golden Raspberry Awards.

 Plot

 Richard Pace is a professional thief, and prison escapee.
-Schultz, owner of several private prisons (three of which Pace has escaped from), learns he is about to be released, but Pace escapes the day before Schultz's visit.

-Pace stayed in the prison to learn about the wealthy 'The Prince', who is currently in LA.
-When he tries to steal the Prince's valuable watch collection, he suddenly realizes it is a trap set by The Prince.
+Werner Schultz, owner of several private prisons, three of which Pace has escaped from, learns he is about to be released, but Pace escapes the day before Schultz's visit.
+Pace stayed in the prison to learn about a wealthy man called the Prince, who is currently in Los Angeles.
+When he tries to steal the Prince's valuable watch collection, he suddenly realizes it is a trap set by the Prince.
 Forced to choose between Schultz and the FBI, Pace chooses the former, who takes him to his private plane.
-There, he meets three others: Ringo - a locksmith and master of disguise, Wick - an explosives expert, and Violet - a deadly martial artist-- The Misfits.
+There, he meets three others, locksmith and master of disguise Ringo, explosives expert Wick and deadly martial artist Violet, known as the Misfits.

 En route to Abu Dhabi, the Misfits are briefed: Schultz laundered money taken from a Brotherhood, converting it into gold.
-He is hiding it in one of his prison's safes, located in 'Jazeristan'.
+He is hiding it in one of his prison's safes, located in Jazeristan.
 They plan to steal it to block its use for terrorism, but they need Pace's help.
 Initially refusing, his daughter Hope changes his mind.
 Pace wants to keep 50% of the gold they steal, but is told no one is keeping it.

 Preparing the Jazeristan prison infiltration, the Misfits learn the Brotherhood's leader Abu Hirawa sent his right-hand man Jason Quick to collect gold bars from Schultz.
 However, they swap the case.
-Enraged, Hirawa kills Quick, then warns Schultz he is coming to get the gold bars from him directly in Jagerstan, on the day of the heist.
+Enraged, Hirawa kills Quick, then warns Schultz he is coming to get the gold bars from him directly in Jazeristan, on the day of the heist.

-Once in Jazeristan, Ringo disguises himself and convinces the warden to replace the kitchen ovens.
-On the day this happens, Pace and Wick switch places with The Prince's contacts, disguising themselves as prisoners.
+Once in Jazeristan, Ringo disguises himself and convinces the warden Abdullah to replace the kitchen ovens.
+On the day this happens, Pace and Wick switch places with the Prince's contacts, disguising themselves as prisoners.
 While moving the ovens, Pace damages a statue honoring Schultz.
 The next day, they taint the prisoners' food, causing major vomiting and diarrhea in most, so multiple prisoners are relocated to a nearby hospital via ambulances.
 Suspicious, Schultz fears Pace is in Jazeristan to steal his gold, so orders a search.